robotology/icub-main/src/camShift/readme.txt

-This filter implements the OpenCV camshift algorithm for the YARP iCub Software Architecture.
+This filter uses the OpenCV camShift algorithm for tracking an object on the image in the YARP iCub Software Architecture.

-The inputs of the filter are
-1 - /camshift/img/i (a color image)
-2 - /camshift/roi/i (a input region of interest, in a bottle  x,y,w,h)
+Input/Output ports
+1 - /effectDetector/init //receives a bottle containing information on initial ROI, histogram and bounds, sends 0 when initialization fails, 1 when it succeeds.

+Input ports
+1 - /effectDetector/rawsegmimg:i //image on which the segmentation was performed 2 - /effectDetector/rawcurrimg:i //flow of input images

 The outputs of the filter are:
-1 - /camshift/obj/o  (array with parameters of the containing ellipse
+1 - /effectDetector/effect:o  //stream of (u,v) positions of the tracked object
-    centerx,centery, width, height, orientation)
-2 - /camshift/roi/o  (search window)
-3 - /camshift/img/o  (backprojected image)

 Parameters:

---file <campars.ini> // file with internal camera parameters --angle              // to output azimuth-elevation [degrees]